apache/activemq-artemis/docs/user-manual/en/tomcat.md

 </Context>
 ````

-#### Example Tomcat App
+## Example Tomcat App

-A sample tomcat app with the container context configured as an example can be seen here:
+A sample Tomcat app with the container context configured as an example can be seen here:

 /examples/features/sub-modules/tomcat